Renewables companies hit brakes on Alberta projects after govt delays approvals

 By Rod Nickel

-WINNIPEG, Manitoba, Aug 21 (Reuters) - Alberta's seven-month pause on approving new renewable power projects in the Canadian province has caused four major international companies at various development stages to stop work on their plans, an industry official said.
+WINNIPEG, Manitoba (Reuters) - Alberta's seven-month pause on approving new renewable power projects in the Canadian province has caused four major international companies at various development stages to stop work on their plans, an industry official said.

 Alberta's surprise move this month has also prompted some domestic companies to consider whether to refocus investment on other provinces and the U.S.